History of the Chapel in the Hills

 How did it come about that there is a stave church in the Black Hills of South Dakota, thousands of miles from the lands where this type of architecture and construction originated?
 It is the result of a dream of one man and the generous support of another...

 In the 1960's, the originator and preacher of the Lutheran Vespers radio hour, Dr. Harry R. Gregerson, was looking to expand the scope of his popular radio ministry.
-He dreamed of the opportunity to have more adequate facilities and to provide a place of worship and meditation for his listeners.
 As his dream took shape, Dr. Gregerson realized there was the perfect location for his facility right in his own state of South Dakota: the Black Hills.
-With their natural scenic beauty, the Black Hills are a vacation destination for people from all over the country and beyond.
-So if the idea of a chapel was to draw people to its ministry, there could be but one place to put it--in the Black Hills.
+The Black Hills are a vaction destination for people from all over the world.
+The Chapel was to draw people to it and the Hills was the perfect setting to accomplish this goal.

 The next question was, "What kind of a building shall the chapel be?"
 Since many of the original settlers of the Dakotas and surrounding states were Norwegian Lutherans, the idea was suggested that the chapel be built in the style of an original stave church (in Norwegian, "stavkirke").
 This would honor the radio program's many listeners' heritage and establish the chapel with strong cultural roots.
 The chapel is an exact replica of the famous Borgund stavkirke, of Laerdal, Norway.
 The Borgund stavkirke was built around the year 1150 and is considered the most completely preserved stave church still standing in Norway.